4 POE PORTS

 IP cameras connect to a LAN through a network cable.
 To create a LAN you need at least one switch to connect the cameras.
 To easily cover large areas you can use several switches connected to each other.
 Our POE switches are not ordinary computer switches, but are specifically designed for video surveillance networks.
 This is why they are ideal to make secure and reliable networks on which you can base your IP video surveillance system.
 Below is an example of a small IP network; please note the POE switch that allows you to connect two cameras.

 Thanks to the Power Over Ethernet (PoE) technology, the IP cameras are powered just through the network cable and do not need a separate power supply.
 This is one of the main advantages of the IP CCTV compared to traditional analogue systems.
-The POE power supply is defined by an international standard (IEEE802), so with our POE switch you can power any compliant device, even from other manufacturers.
-Almost all of our IP cameras, including many motorized models, are suitable for POE.
-If your camera does not support POE power supply, you can add it yourself by adding an external POE splitter.
+The POE power supply is defined by an international standard (IEEE802), so with our POE switches you can power any compliant device.
+Almost all of our IP cameras, including many PTZ models, support POE.
+If your camera does not support POE power supply, you can add it yourself with an external POE splitter.

 This range includes 10/100 and 10/100/1000 switches.
 The 10/100 switches can handle a maximum data transmission speed of 100 Mbps.
 They are ideal for the connection of IP cameras that also have a 10/100 network interface and takes less than 10 Mbps each, depending on the video streaming setting.
 If the band to be handled exceeds 100 Mbps you have to use the 10/100/1000 switches, also called Gigabit switches.
 For instance, you should use a Gigabit switch when you need to connect other switches, each with a certain number of cameras.
 Some switches have 10/100 ports for the cameras and 10/100/1000 uplink ports to communicate faster with upstream devices.

 The cameras connect to the switches with UTP cables.
-The most popular ones are UTP CAT5.
-Before buying your cable you must check that they are made with pure copper conductors because the cheap CCA conductors won't work.
-If you want your system to work properly with standard POE you should not exceed 100 meters cabling.
-Some switches in this range come with the EXTENDED POE function which allows you to reach 250 meters.
+The most popular cables are UTP CAT5.
+Before buying your cable you must check that they are made with pure copper conductors because cheap CCA conductors won't work.
+If you want your system to work properly with standard POE you should not exceed 100 meters wiring.
+To help you in long distance wiring, these switches come with EXTENDED POE function which allows you to reach 250 meters.
 If you enable this function the maximum bandwidth per channel cannot exceed 10MB.
 This is usually enough for an IP camera.

 According to the IEEE802 standard, POE switches supply 48VDC power.
 Our switches supply power only to devices that can support it, so there is no risk of damages due to incorrect power supply, that are unfortunately quite frequent in analog systems.
-Each port can deliver up to 30W and can power any camera, including PTZ cameras with IR that take high power consumption.
-Be careful that all cameras power consumption should not exceed the maximum power that the switch can supply: 60, 96 or 150W depending on the models.
+Each port can deliver up to 30W and can power any camera, including PTZ cameras with IR that require high power.
+Be careful that all cameras power consumption should not exceed the maximum power that the switch can supply.
 An average camera with IR requires between 6 and 8W so most of the time you can use all the POE ports without worry.

 These POE switches are ready to work.
 They do not require any configuration or addressing operation because they perform all the functions automatically.
 All switches come with 48VDC power supply and include a protection circuit capable of protecting against overvoltages up to 6KV.